VMBlakelock/destination-date-night/README.md

 One webpage page: The site uses just one page.

-Navbar: The navbar is responsive and links to only two of the main sections The Dating Game and Make A Date.
+Navbar: The navbar is responsive and links to only two of the main sections The Dating Game and Create A Date.

 Dropdowns: The three dropdowns are defined with an individual title, Date Type, Date Cost, Date Location.
 The dropdown when clicked reveals specified criteria to select.